cochoa0x1/mailgunbot/readme.md

 When a message is found, the bot calls self.should_fetch_message to decide to download

-afterwards, if there are attatchements, the bot calls self.should_download_attachment
+afterwards, if there are attachments, the bot calls self.should_download_attachment

 finally the bot calls self.process_new_message to do something with the message.